aerkiaga/cralgebra/README.md

 # cralgebra
-A relatively fast crypto algebra library.
+A fast crypto algebra library.

 ## Using the API
 The API is split into a few modules: